grapeot/cppsugar/README.md

 Main Features
 ========

-* Some alias for the common functional programming patterns, such as `map` and filter`.
+* Some alias for the common functional programming patterns, such as `Map` and `Filter`.
 * C#-like IO functions such as `WriteAllBytesToFile` or `WriteAllLinesToFile`.
 * Python-based visualization utilities.

 TODO Items
 ========

-* Refactor the functions as global functions in a namespace `func`
-* Add a test/demo cpp file/project